DangerKlippers/danger-klipper/docs/Dockable_Probe.md

   away from the probe dock such that the magnets on the probe body are not attracted to the magnets on the toolhead.

+- `extract_position: 295, 250, 0`\
+  _Default Value: approach\_position_\
+  Euclid probe requires the toolhead to move to a different direction to extract or dock mag_probe.

+- `insert_position: 295, 250, 0`\
+  _Default Value: extract\_position_\
+  Usually the same as extract position for Euclid probe when the dock is on the gantry.

 - `z_hop: 15.0`\
   _Default Value: None_\
   Distance (in mm) to lift the Z axis prior to attaching/detaching the probe.